Listen to this article:

 “We are afraid we will lose him…” he says.

-Rahman’s two sons, five-year-old Haris and four-year-old Waris have started school.
+Rehman’s two sons, five-year-old Haris and four-year-old Waris have started school.
 “He always said he wanted his kids to be educated, but now that they are school going age, he is not here to see them start their education,” Mateen says.

-Rahman’s wife, Sanjeedah Begum’s health has been worsening since her husband’s arrest.
+Rehman’s wife, Sanjeedah Begum’s health has been worsening since her husband’s arrest.
 Recently, a blockade in her heart was discovered as well.

 While speaking to The Wire briefly, she says that it seems like her husband is getting progressively ill every time she speaks to him.
 “My children don’t even know that their father is in jail.
 What if he dies there, what will I tell them then?” she asks.